Measurement of the Triple Higgs Coupling at a HE-LHC: Di-Higgs Signal and Backgrounds

 \subsection{Signal and Primary Backgrounds}

 There are a number of decay channels available for $hh$ production, many of which can be exploited by a future collider when the production rate is relatively large.
 These include $b\bar{b}\gamma\gamma$, $b\bar{b}b\bar{b}$, $b\bar{b}\tau^+\tau^-$, $b\bar{b}4\ell$, and $b\bar{b}\ell^+\ell^-$, where the leptons can arise either directly from the Higgs decay, or from an intermediate $W/Z$ (see \tref{dihiggs_brs} for a table of some common $hh$ final state branching ratios).
 Here, we focus on the $hh\rightarrow b\bar{b}\gamma\gamma$ decay channel ($BR = 0.264\%$ in the SM), which allows reasonable control of the backgrounds while maintaining a high enough rate from the large $h\rightarrow b\bar{b}$ branching ratio.
-This channel has been shown to give the highest significance on the signal at future colliders~\cite{Contino:2016spe}, although the $hh\rightarrow b\bar{b}b\bar{b}$ prospects are competitive at $14\tev$~\cite{ATL-PHYS-PUB-2016-024} and significant improvements have been made in $hh\to b\bar{b}\tau\tau$ as well~\cite{Aaboud:2018sfw}.
+This channel has been shown to give the highest significance on the signal at future colliders~\cite{Contino:2016spe}, although the $hh\rightarrow b\bar{b}b\bar{b}$ prospects are competitive at $14\tev$~\cite{deLima:2014dta, ATL-PHYS-PUB-2016-024} and other final states may be interesting as well~\cite{Papaefstathiou:2012qe, Papaefstathiou:2015iba, Adhikary:2017jtu, Aaboud:2018sfw}.

 \begingroup \endgroup

 Backgrounds to the $hh\rightarrow b\bar{b}\gamma\gamma$ mode arise from the single higgs production modes, $ggF(\gamma\gamma)$ (where the $b\bar{b}$ pair is produced by extra radiation), $Zh(\gamma\gamma)$, and $t\bar{t}h(\gamma\gamma)$.
 There are also a number of non-resonant backgrounds arising from processes such as $b\bar{b}\gamma\gamma$, $jj\gamma\gamma$, $b\bar{b}j\gamma$, $c\bar{c}j\gamma$, $b\bar{b}jj$, and $Z(b\bar{b})\gamma\gamma$, where $j$ refers to a jet arising from light ($u, d, s, c$) quarks or gluons.
 Finally, there are also backgrounds due to top-pair production, e.g. $t\bar{t}$ and $t\bar{t}\gamma$, where the additional photons can arise from either misidentified light jets or electrons.
 We neglect backgrounds where more than two misidentified particles are required, such as $t\bar{t}\gamma\gamma$ and $bjjj$, as their contributions are expected to be negligible.